PolarToCartesian/Weiss-Old/README.md

 # Weiss

-> Weiss is a header-only 2D and 3D rendering engine for windows built with DirectX in c++17.
+> Weiss is a 2D and 3D rendering engine for windows built with DirectX in c++17.
 It is intended to be a wrapper around low-level apis to make the developpement of 2D and 3D applications simpler and faster.

 ---